| (Editor's notes:

 The answer to this question varies greatly on a country-by-country,

 issuer-by-issuer, and issue-by-issue basis.
+Central to the

 interpretation of distributable profits are regulatory guidelines